Thibaud-Voisin/ChickenRun/README.md

 # ChickenRun
-Chicken Run is a JavaScript API for Clac des Doigts.
+Chicken Run is a Node JS API for Clac des Doigts.

 The application uses Express and PostGres frameworks, it provides endpoints to create, modify, delete and make run a chicken.